Titan1911/Google-Meet-Attendance-using-Python/README.md

 ### Chromedriver
 Install the web driver using [Google ChromeDriver](https://chromedriver.chromium.org/) link.
 Unzip the file, copy the path of the folder and paste it in line 32 of the code.
 An example is given in the code itself.

-### Selenium
-Install this package by typing the following code in terminal :

-`pip install selenium`

-### Openpyxl
-Install this package by typing the following code in terminal :

-`pip install openpyxl`

 Create an Excel workbook named `Google_Attendance`.
 Add a sheet named `Attendance Sheet`.
 Create the sheet in the following manner :